inno-se/the-guide/README.md

 ## Target audience

-The target audience of this guide are BS and MS students of the Innopolis University atteding the courses:
+The target audience of this guide are BS and MS students of the Innopolis University attending the courses:

 - ***SWP*** (Software Project) - BS, 1st year, Summer semester;
 - ***ITPD*** (IT Product Development) - MS, 1st year, Fall semester;